Meet our Leadership Team

 Our volunteer board sets the course for EENM and connects us with our community.
 As advocates for environmental education, they do strategic planning, goal-setting and fundraising.
 Board members serve for two-year terms.
 If you are interested in learning more about the board, please contact us.

-Kelly is the Program Leader for Secondary Education with the Asombro Institute for Science Education and has also worked as an educator for the Bosque Ecosystem Monitoring Program.
+Kelly is the Director of Education with the Asombro Institute for Science Education and has also worked as an educator for the Bosque Ecosystem Monitoring Program.

 Growing up in Los Alamos, NM, Kelly spent a great deal of time hiking, skiing, playing cello, and volunteering at the nature center.
 In a great combination of her passions, Kelly has even been spotted playing her cello in the bosque!